Child Protection (CP): Refugees & Asylum Seekers.

 "Child protection is the prevention of and response to abuse, neglect, exploitation and violence against children".
 Children of concern, including refugee children and asylum seekers, in Somaliland face these risks on a daily-basis.

-DAN is partner of UNHCR since September 2019 to implement the CBP project.
-This project aims to strengthen child protection services and the capacity of targeted communities of persons of concern (POC) to address their own challenges and protection problems through community-based protection (CBP) approach, with community mobilization, psychosocial counselling, vulnerability assessments, community self-reliance and protection, and provision of services to refugees, asylum seekers, persons with specific needs and affected host communities in Somaliland.
+DAN is partner of UNHCR since September 2019 to implement a Community Based Protection & Child Protection project.
+This project aims to strengthen child protection services and the capacity of targeted communities of persons of concern (POC) to address their own challenges and protection challenges through community-based protection (CBP) approach, with community mobilization, psychosocial counselling, vulnerability assessments, community self-reliance and protection, and provision of services to refugees, asylum seekers, persons with specific needs and affected host communities in Somaliland.

 The Child Protection component is in alignment with UNHCR Somalia Child Protection Strategy 2020-2022, the project seeks to fulfill the following strategic objectives:

 1) Promote and support inclusion of children of concern into national child protection systems.

 2) Strengthen child protection case management, and

 3) Strengthen protective environment for children where they live, learn and play.

 DAN carries out the child protection project through a community peaceful co-existence center (PCC), where POC benefit from case-management and kindergarten classes.
 DAN also reaches out POC children at their homes through 4 hotspots around Hargeisa where POC live in big numbers.
 A pilot safe-space center for children was set up in Daami IDP hotspot where children have recreational activities and child protection issues are addressed.